 Examples of using bitmask as a hack:

 A example of confusion about function's parameters is exhibited in unix's bewildering, inconsistent syntaxes in its command line tools's ways of taking arguments. (some parameter influence other parameters.
 Argument order sometimes matter, sometimes doesn't.
 Named parameters sometimes have the names optional(!).
-Named parameters that are predicates sometimes act by their presence along, sometimes by their value, sometimes accept both, sometimes causes syntax error.
+Named parameters that are boolean type sometimes act by their presence along, sometimes by their value, sometimes accept both.
 Some defaults are supplied to unnamed parameters, and some are to named parameters.
 Some parameters has synonyms. …)

 For another example in a more modern language, is Python's